ucbepic/data-agent-benchmark-study/CATEGORIES.md

 ---

-## 12) Advanced Analytics: Statistical & Graph / Network
+## 11) Advanced Analytics: Statistical and Graph/Network

 **What it covers**
 Statistical testing and distribution analysis (A/B tests, confidence intervals, control limits) and graph analytics (paths, centrality, community detection).